MicrosoftDocs/visualstudio-docs/docs/debugger/walkthrough-debugging-a-multithreaded-application.md

 -   The flag column, where you can mark a thread to which you want to pay special attention.
 For information about how to flag a thread, see [How to: Flag and Unflag Threads](../debugger/how-to-flag-and-unflag-threads.md).

--   The context column, where a yellow arrow indicates the debugger context and the current thread (the thread that will execute the next statement in your code).
+-   The current thread column, in which a yellow arrow indicates the current thread (an arrow outline indicates the current debugger context for a non-current thread).

 -   The **ID** column, which contains the identification number for each thread.